In honor of Men’s Health Month, Fertility Centers of Illinois is debunking 11 common nationwide male infertility myths.

-It has long been known that women should take folic acid while trying to conceive, as well as during pregnancy to prevent certain birth defects, but folic acid is now known to be an important supplement in male fertility.
+It has long been known that women should take folic acid while trying to get pregnant.
+Women should also take this supplement during pregnancy to prevent certain birth defects.
+Folic acid is now known to be an important supplement in male fertility as well.
 Researchers at the University of California found that men had a higher rate of chromosomal abnormalities in their sperm when their diet was low in folic acid.
 Coenzyme Q10 has also been found to increase sperm count and sperm motility, while Vitamin E also improves low sperm count.

 Myth: Smoking doesn’t affect male fertility.

 Statistics don’t lie.
 Smoking increases chances of male infertility by 30 percent.
 Cutting out cigarettes is an obvious health advantage, but many don’t realize how harmful cigarettes can be to fertility.
-A report by the British Medical Association showed that smokers may have up to a 10-40 percent lower monthly fecundity (a.k.a. fertility) rate.
-The American Society for Reproductive Medicine has estimated that up to 13 percent of infertility may be caused by tobacco use.
-The effect is dose dependent on the number of cigarettes smoked per day.
+Smokers may have up to a 10-40 percent lower monthly fecundity (a.k.a. fertility) rate according to a report by the British Medical Association.
+The American Society for Reproductive Medicine estimates that up to 13 percent of infertility may be caused by tobacco use.
+The effect is also dependent on the number of cigarettes smoked per day.
 Smoking as few as 5 cigarettes per day has been associated with lower fertility rates in males (and females).

 Myth: Cell phones, laptops, hot tubs and bicycles don’t have an effect on semen quality.